Blynx03/dart-master-scoreboard/README.md

 ### A Modern Scoreboard App for Tactics/Cricket Dart Games
 ---

-DartMaster Scoreboard is a fully interactive, responsive, and intuitive scoreboard application built specifically for the **Tactics/Cricket dart game variant** and for IPAD/Tablet users only.
+DartMaster Scoreboard is a fully interactive, responsive, and intuitive scoreboard application built specifically for the **Tactics/Cricket dart game variant**.

 This project demonstrates clean front-end engineering practices using **React, TypeScript, Context API, React Router**, structured component logic, and responsive UI/UX design.
 It will also be deployed on **GitHub Pages** so players can try it online.